 The need to feed and sustain the planet is driving this business.
 Finistere Ventures claims $11.6 billion was invested in it in 2020.
 “Building a sustainable agriculture and food ecosystem is absolutely critical, and it will take a lot of time and even more money,” said analyst Arama Kukutai.

-Orange Business Services is helping companies across the agriculture sector take advantage of new technologies to improve farming yields and sustainability.
+Orange Business is helping companies across the agriculture sector take advantage of new technologies to improve farming yields and sustainability.
 Read our case study on how we helped Dacom build its IoT-based agricultural yield management systems.